 If you’re running a restaurant, maybe you’ll count dinner reservations.

 Okay, okay, you get it.

 But, why does conversion rate optimization matter?

 Let’s walk through an example, so you can see why conversion rate optimization is important.

 When Walmart does something, they do it right.

-There’s a reason the family members rank among the top 10 of the world’s richest people.
+There’s a reason that the family members rank among the top 10 of the world’s richest people.

-In 2013, Walmart.ca noticed that a large chunk of the traffic to the online shop came from mobile devices, like tablets and smartphones.
+In 2013, Walmart.ca noticed that a large chunk of the traffic to their e-commerce website came from mobile devices, like tablets and smartphones.

 Unfortunately, the page wasn’t optimized for mobile at all, resulting in 2 major problems.

 The design was terrible and the loading times gigantic.
 2 proven revenue killers, because online, it has to be beautiful and fast.